 The objective of the RDW Network is to foster research and exchange of ideas concerning the role of labour and employment law protections in fostering economic development.
 The Network also aims to advance research and policy directions tailored towards making labour market regulation more effective.

 The RDW’s Sixth Conference was held at the International Labour Office in Geneva in 2019.
-Further information about the RDW can be found here.
+Further information about the RDW.

 In 2011, the Centre assisted in the formation of a new association of labour law scholars, the Labour Law Research Network (LLRN).

 The Network is based on cooperation between over 70 labour law research centres from all over the world.
 The goal of the LLRN is to advance research in labour law, and specifically to facilitate the dissemination of research work and encourage open discussion of scholarship and ideas in this field.
 All individual labour law scholars are welcome to join, whether affiliated with a research centre or not.

 Centre member John Howe was a member of the inaugural Steering Committee of the Network, and was Chair of the Steering Committee from 2015-2019.

 The LLRN holds a biennial conference, with the 5th Conference to be held at the University of Warsaw in 2021.